Danpatipur: Geography

 Danpatipur is located at 22.7153°N 88.2729°E. Chanditala police station serves this village.

 Gram panchayat

 Villages and census towns in Naiti gram panchayat are: Adan, Bankagachha, Chikrand, Danpatipur and Naiti.

 Demographics

-As per 2011 Census of India, Danpatipur had a total population of 1,768 of which 866 (49%) were males and 902 (51%) were females.
+As per 2011 Census of India, Danpatipur had a population of 1,768 of which 866 (49%) were males and 902 (51%) were females.
 Population below 6 years was 213.
 The total number of literates in Bankagachha was 1,134 (72.93% of the population over 6 years).

 Transport

 The nearest railway station is Janai Road railway station on the Howrah-Bardhaman chord line which is a part of the Kolkata Suburban Railway system.

 Danpatipur is off NH-19 (old number NH 2) / Durgapur Expressway.